aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-vsto/missing-features-in-vsto/adding-hyperlinks-to-link-data-in-aspose-cells/_index.md

 **C#**

 {{< highlight csharp >}}
  //Instantiating a Workbook object
 Workbook workbook = new Workbook();

-//Obtaining the reference of the first (default) worksheet

-Worksheet worksheet = workbook.Worksheets[0];
+//Obtaining the reference of the first (default) worksheet Worksheet worksheet = workbook.Worksheets[0];

 //Adding an internal hyperlink to the "B9" cell of the other worksheet "Sheet2" in
 //the same Excel file
 worksheet.Hyperlinks.Add("B3", 1, 1, "Sheet2!B9");

 //Saving the Excel file
 workbook.Save("C:\\book1.xls");
 {{< /highlight >}}

 ### **Adding a Link to an External File**

-It is possible to add hyperlinks to external Excel files by calling the Hyperlinks collection's Add method.
-The Add method takes the following parameters:
+It is possible to add hyperlinks to external Excel files by calling the Hyperlinks collection's `Add` method.
+The `Add` method takes the following parameters:

 - Cell name, the name of the cell the hyperlink will be added to.
 - Number of rows, the number of rows in this hyperlink range.
 - Number of columns, the number of columns in this hyperlink range.
-- URL, the address of the target, external Excel file.
+- URL, the address of the target external Excel file.

 **C#**

 {{< highlight csharp >}}
  //Instantiating a Workbook object
 Workbook workbook = new Workbook();

-//Adding a new worksheet to the Excel object

-int i = workbook.Worksheets.Add();
+//Adding a new worksheet to the Excel object int i = workbook.Worksheets.Add();

-//Obtaining the reference of the newly added worksheet by passing its sheet index

-Worksheet worksheet = workbook.Worksheets[i];
+//Obtaining the reference of the newly added worksheet by passing its sheet index Worksheet worksheet = workbook.Worksheets[i];

-//Adding an internal hyperlink to the "B9" cell of the other worksheet "Sheet2" in
+//Adding an external hyperlink to the "A5" cell that points to an external Excel file worksheet.Hyperlinks.Add("A5", 1, 1, "C:\\book1.xls");

-//the same Excel file

-worksheet.Hyperlinks.Add("A5", 1, 1, "C:\\book1.xls");

 //Saving the Excel file
 workbook.Save("C:\\book2.xls");
 {{< /highlight >}}

 ## **Download Running Code**